 Nordisk Panorama Festival & Market

-Nordisk Panorama – Nordic Short & Doc Film Festival, the main Nordic event for short films and documentaries, takes place annually in September in Malmö, Sweden.
+Nordisk Panorama Film Festival is the biggest showcase and market focusing exclusively on the best Nordic short films and documentaries.
+The event takes place annually in September in Malmö, Sweden.

-Nordisk Panorama Market runs parallel to the festival and includes VOD screenings, curated closed market screenings and work-in-progress presentations on the spot in addition to an online VOD platform running all year round.
-It’s the only place that provides a comprehensive overview of Nordic short and documentary film production.
+Nordisk Panorama Market is a business-to-business platform that runs parallel to the festival and includes VOD screenings, curated closed market screenings and work-in-progress presentations to the most important decision-makers acquiring Nordic audio-visual content at the festival.
+Nordisk Panorama Market also offers an online VOD platform allowing decision-makers worldwide access to the best Nordic films all year round.
+Nordisk Panorama Market is the only platform of it’s kind offering a comprehensive overview of Nordic short and documentary film production.

 Dates & Deadlines 2017

 Nordisk Panorama 2017 takes place in Malmö, Sweden, 21-26 September.

 Please note that deadlines for festival competition and market participation are different.

 Deadline for films completed in 2016: 15 February 2017

 Deadline for films completed in 2017: 1 May 2017

 Deadline for market films completed in 2016: 1 May 2017